 Why Choose Economics as an Optional in UPSC?

-Moreover, here are some reasons why Economics can be a good optional subject for UPSC.
+Further, here are some reasons why Economics can be a good optional subject for UPSC.

 Overview of the UPSC Economics Optional Syllabus

 One of the most popular UPSC optional subjects among aspirants is Economics.
 The UPSC Economics Optional Syllabus is detailed and technical but has a clear and well-structured curriculum.
-Since the subject is directly connected with administration, governance, and policymaking, many candidates prefer to choose it as their optional.
+Since the subject is directly connected with administration, governance, and policymaking, many candidates prefer to choose it as their option.

-UPSC Economics Optional Syllabus – Paper 1
+UPSC Economics Optional Syllabus β Paper 1

 Paper 1 of the Economics optional deals with the core concepts of economics, such as: